 Another approach for evaluating year-to-year changes in nitrate loading to the San Lorenzo is estimating changes in nitrate load or flux (mass of nitrate in the river at a specific location per time).
 The median annual flux at the Big Trees monitoring station is shown in Figure 2-24 in comparison to annual rainfall.
-There is not a statistically significant trend in nitrate flux over this forty year period, even though the population of Santa Cruz County has increased about 25% in the intervening years.
+There is not a statistically significant trend in nitrate flux over this forty-year period, even though the population of Santa Cruz County has increased about 25% in the intervening years.
 Year-by-year comparisons of nitrate concentrations are shown in Figure 2-25 for the same time period.
 In general, nitrate concentrations tend to be lower in high rainfall years.

 Figure 2-21: Nitrate, bacteria, flow, and rain in the lower San Lorenzo River watershed 1980-2019.
+Monitoring data provided by the City of Santa Cruz Water Department, flow data from USGS, and rainfall data from CIMIS.
+Horizontal lines represent target levels per TMDLs.